chaoss/wg-evolution/use_cases/template.md

 Main goal of the use case.
 In some cases, it could be more than one.
-Usually, it will start by "Understanding...", or "Having data for making informed decissions on...", or "Tracking...", or something like that.
+Usually, it will start by "Understanding...", or "Having data for making informed decisions on...", or "Tracking...", or something like that.

 ## Vocabulary

-If needed, specific terms that need to be defined so that the use casee can be understood in a precise way.
+If needed, specific terms that need to be defined so that the use case can be understood in a precise way.
 For example, if the description of the case uses words such as `maintainer`, `contributor`, or `developer`, they should be defined so that it becomes clear to which specific roles they correspond.